 What is sugar?

-Sugar is found naturally in fruit, vegetables and dairy foods.
+Sugar is found naturally in fruit, vegetables (fructose) and dairy foods (lactose).
 It’s also added to food and drink by food manufacturers, or by ourselves at home.
-The debate about sugar and health is mainly around the ‘added sugars’.
+These types of added sugars are called ‘free sugars’ and they are also present in pure fruit juices, smoothies, syrups and honey.
+The debate about sugar and health is mainly around free sugars.
 This includes:

 - table sugar that we add to our hot drinks or breakfast cereal